Shimmering bass and ringing guitars

 There is no escape from our little Plastic Tribe!

 Romantic and honest, gloomy and curious, melodic and melancholic, Plastic Barricades chronicle life in the troubled yet fascinating XXI century with painstaking sincerity, asking questions and trying to find the answers.
 Inspired and influenced by almighty Radiohead, Oasis, Coldplay, Muse, Razorlight, Nirvana and many others, the band loves to experiment with styles, sound and approach.

-Based in North-West London, Plastic Barricades are Dan Kert on guitar, keyboards and vocals, Daniele Borgato on bass guitar and Paul Love on drums.
+Based in North-West London, Plastic Barricades are Dan Kert on guitar, keyboards and vocals and Paul Love on drums.

 Over the last two years the band has been nominated for "Oxjam Band of the Year 2014" and "MTV Brand New 2014", voted #1 out of 222 bands participating in Hard Rock Cafe London Global Battle of the Bands competition, won Camden Rocks 2014 Battle of the Bands, got nominated for "Brand New Artist 2015", landed 2nd place in Sziget Festival 2015 band competition and won Enfield Battle of the Bands 2016 and Songwall's "Songs in the Sky".